NebulousLabs/Sia/README.md

   siad tries to verify your connectivity by pinging your external IPv4 address.
   This method is sufficient for most people, but for unusual setups it may report false negatives.
-To override this check, you can "force" the announcement by running `siac host announce --force`.
-Don't use this lightly!
+To override this check, you can "force" the announcement by running `siac host announce [ip:port]`.
+You can determine your external IP by running `siac gateway` or using a 3rd-party service.

 - I mined a block, but I didn't receive any money.